-After the Billy Graham Rapid Response Team (BG-RRT) sent 10 chaplains to eastern Kentucky this weekend due to deadly flash flooding, they found neighboring regions suffering from the same storm system.
+After the Billy Graham Rapid Response Team (BG-RRT) sent 10 chaplains to eastern Kentucky due to deadly flash flooding, they found neighboring regions suffering from the same storm system.

 That’s why they’ve added a deployment to St. Louis County, Missouri, where the National Weather Service reported nine inches of rainfall in under 24 hours between July 25 and July 26.
 The record-breaking rainfall caused rising floodwaters that trapped residents in their homes.